 Hiking with kids can be quite the challenge, especially when you are single mom like me.
 Knowing what to pack for a day hike–and making sure you have stuff to solve every problem–can feel like a challenge.

-I just finished reading an article by Traveling Mom with Toddlers Amanda and she talks about how hiking is more of an adventure than it is a hike when you have kids in tow.
-She is exactly right, while out on “adventure” as she puts it you cannot be too prepared.
+Hiking is more of an adventure than it is a hike when you have kids in tow.
+You cannot be too prepared.

 After nine years of mommy hood, five years of hiking with two kids in tow, I think I have finally managed packing the perfect hiking bag.
 The things I put in my hiking bag is probably much different than the typical hiker, but I know what works for us!